TSchotter/webserver-tomb/docs/12-complex-database/password-encryption.md

 # Password Requirements and Encryption

-In this subchapter, we'll learn how to implement password validation with minimum requirements and encrypt passwords using bcrypt.
+In this subchapter, we'll learn how to implement password validation with minimum requirements and encrypt passwords using argon2.
 This is the foundation of secure authentication - before we can store passwords in a database, we need to ensure they meet security standards and are properly encrypted.

 ## What You'll Learn

-- Installing and using bcrypt for password encryption
+- Installing and using argon2 for password encryption
 - Creating password validation with minimum requirements
 - Understanding one-way hashing and why it's secure
 - Building a reusable password utilities module